kubernetes-sigs/kind/site/content/docs/contributing/development.md

 These are also predictable as `https://deploy-preview-$PR_NUMBER--k8s-kind.netlify.app/`, just replace `$PR_NUMBER` with the number of your Pull Request.

 For more involved site / documentation development, you can run `make -C site serve` from the kind repo to run a local instance of the documentation, browsable at [http://localhost:1313](http://localhost:1313).
-As mentioned previously, do this you'll need to [install docker](#install-docker).

 This site has a custom hugo theme under `site/layouts` & `site/assets`.
 It's mostly relatively simple but it has a few extra features: